 In 2012, Manfredi decided to take a long sabbatical to dedicate his time and energy to setting up a foundation and library in Palermo with his mother, Carla, in memory of his brother Flavio, who passed away in 2006 at the age of 33.

-Since 2018, Manfredi has been focusing on independent film projects and writing, having retired from the art world.
+Since 2018, Manfredi has been focusing on independent film projects and writing.

 He lives and works between Palermo and Los Angeles.